 Indonesian has 23 million native speakers.
 Around 140,000,000 speakers use it as a second language[3] alongside their local mother tongue.
+It is used extensively as a first language by Indonesians in urban areas, and as a second language by those residing in more rural parts of Indonesia.

 The VOA and BBC use Indonesian as their standard for broadcasting in Malay.[4][5]
 Indonesian is 80% cognate with Malaysian.[3]
 In Australia, Indonesian is one of three Asian target languages, together with Japanese and Mandarin, taught in some of schools as part of the Languages Other Than English programme